We Love —

 Negros Island: E-Fun Dive Resort (or similar)

-Siquijor Island: Coco Grove Beach Resort (or similar)
+Siquijor Island: Salamangka Resort (or similar)

 Bohol: Modala Resort Panglao Pictures (or similar)